 Our present scheme of work is ‘Come and See’ a scheme recommended by the Bishops’ Conference.
 It is rooted in three aspects: teaching, worship and moral values.
 We will use the liturgical year as a framework in which these elements will be taught, experienced, explored and celebrated.

 Religious Education also happens through regular prayers, assemblies and Masses.
 The whole school meets regularly for assemblies or collective prayers.
-Fr Pat Smith celebrates Mass in school regularly throughout the year.
-The school celebrates Mass in the Parish Church on Holy Days of Obligation while the children are taught hymns and liturgical music which enhances all our worship.
-On occasions, during the term, KS2 classes attend the parish masses where they prepare the Liturgy.
-The children are also encouraged to attend Sunday Mass.
+Canon Derek Turnham and Monsignor Ricardo Morgan celebrates Mass in school regularly throughout the year.
+The school celebrates Mass in the Parish Church and the children are taught hymns and liturgical music which enhances all our worship.
+Following a timetable, during the term, Key Stage One and Two classes attend the parish masses.
+The children are also encouraged to attend Sunday Mass through monthly family Masses where classes are able to share their religious learning with the parishioners.

 Parents have a right to withdraw their child from all parts of the religious education and/or collective worship.
 However, given the importance of RE and Collective Worship in our school, parents and prospective parents need to be aware that it can never be confined to “timetabled slots” but may take place throughout the day in a variety of contexts other than those which are specifically structured.

-We endeavour to maintain a range of activities providing an environment, which will benefit the children’s physical, emotional and moral wellbeing.
-St Bede’s PE provision aims to embrace a range of games activities, gymnastics, dance, athletics, swimming and outdoor adventurous activities.
+St Bede’s PE provision aims to embrace a range of games activities, gymnastics, dance, athletics, swimming (at some stage in Key Stage 2) and outdoor adventurous activities.

 Children have the opportunity to develop individual skills such as co-ordination, balance and control.
 They plan, perform and evaluate their own and each other’s work.
-They develop an appreciation of the benefits of cooperation and teamwork and come to understand the advantages of healthy, safe exercise to their general physical wellbeing.
+Children learn to appreciate the benefits of cooperation and teamwork and come to understand the advantages of healthy, safe exercise to their general physical well-being.
 We aim for at least two hour physical activity per class per week.

 Music is developed across all age groups from EYFS to year 6.
 The children are encouraged to compose, listen, discuss and perform with a variety of audiences in mind.
 They learn to appreciate music of different styles, cultures and times, and to use their voices and a range of instruments as expressive media.